Kejriwal a megalomaniac, AAP resorting to old drama it does before every state poll: BJP | Politics

 The BJP leader claimed that Kejriwal and his party make tall claims before every state polls like they are winning and others are ''rattled''.

-He noted the Aam Aadmi Party has ''disintegrated'' in Himachal Pradesh while its president in Uttarakhand quit even though it had made big claims about its prospects in these two hill states.
+He said the AAP has ''disintegrated'' in Himachal Pradesh, while its president in Uttarakhand quit even though it had made big claims about its prospects in these two hill states.

 Kejriwal had earlier launched a blistering attack on Prime Minister Narendra Modi and the BJP, accusing them of trying to ''crush'' the AAP in the name of fighting corruption as they feared a defeat in Gujarat polls due later this year.